yegor256/blog/_drafts/events.md

 **No video**.
 Most conferences don't record videos and it's a terrible mistake.
 They probably think that their events are more important then us, their speakers.
 It's not true.
-I'm speaking in front of 50 people, video record it on my iPhone, publish it in my [YouTube channel](https://www.youtube.com/channel/UCr9qCdqXLm2SU0BIs6d_68Q) and get 500 views in the first week.
+I'm speaking in front of 50 people, video recording it on my iPhone, publishing it in my [YouTube channel](https://www.youtube.com/channel/UCr9qCdqXLm2SU0BIs6d_68Q) and getting 500 views in the first week.
 So, who is more important, your event which was able to attract just 50 people or my YouTube channel that attracted 500?
-Thus, I would strongly recommend to pay a lot of attention to video recording and its quality.
+Thus, I would strongly recommend paying a lot of attention to video recording and its quality.
 Preferrably, you should record from two cameras (the speaker and the room) and do video editing afterwards.
 It's expensive, but very important.